spatie/x-ray/README.md

 ## Github workflows

-You may use `ray-scan` within a github workflow to help ensure you don't commit any calls to `ray()`.
+You may use `x-ray` within a github workflow to help ensure you don't commit any calls to `ray()`.

-The following example workflow runs unit tests with PHPUnit and then runs `ray-scan`:
+The following example workflow runs unit tests with PHPUnit and then runs `x-ray`:

 ```yaml
 name: run-tests